Reducing interface and schema duplication

 @sinclair/typebox

 Typebox provides an elegant way to produce both interfaces and JSON Schema from a single source.
-As it allows you to pass custom JSON Schema at each level, it allows for a full description of your types using JSON Schema and OpenAPI Schema directives that might not be natively available in other schema generators.
+Since it allows you to pass custom JSON Schema at each level, it allows for a full description of your types using JSON Schema and OpenAPI Schema directives that might not be natively available in other schema generators.

 import { Type, Static } from "@sinclair/typebox";